 And if you are interested in learning more about some of the many people that make the River of Light such a memorable event, please check out our bios below.

 Co-Coordinator RoL since 2010

-I have been teaching art at Thatcher Brook Primary School since 2001.
-I love to involve my students in community based art projects so when Gowri asked me about putting on a lantern parade, I said yes!
-Since 2010, The River of Light in Waterbury has been going strong!
+In June of 2021, I retired from my art teaching positions at Thatcher Brook Primary School where I had been teaching since 2001.
+I love to involve my students in community based art projects so when Gowri Savoor asked me about putting on a lantern parade, I said yes!
+Since 2010, A River of Light in Waterbury has been going strong!